This article highlights some considerations when using Vision4D from a remote machine over RDP.

 If you have a Network license, hard or soft, RDP is on by default.

-If you have a hard local license, these licenses cannot be configured for RDP.
+If you have a hard local license, these licenses can only be configured for RDP for arivis Vision4D 3.4 or above.
+Older versions of Vision4D do not support RDP with a hard local key.
 If RDP is necessary, please contact your local sales representative to discuss replacing your hard key for a soft key or any other options that might work for you.

 While the configurations tested above work, remote desktop GPU support is mostly outside of arivis' control.
 However, there are a few things we recommend: